kontena/kontena/docs/using-kontena/applications.md

     -h, --help                    print help
 ```

-**NOTE**: If you don't have kontena.yml file yet in your project, you can get started with `kontena app init` command.
+**NOTE**: If you don't have the kontena.yml file yet in your project, you can get started with the `kontena app init` command.

 ### Using Custom File to Describe Application

-By default, Kontena will search for `kontena.yml` file in the current directory.
-If you want to specify the path to custom file, you can use the `-f` switch.
+By default, Kontena will search for the `kontena.yml` file in the current directory.
+If you want to specify the path to a custom file, you can use the `-f` switch.

 ```
 $ kontena app deploy -f myapp.yml      # application described in myapp.yml file